 If you or a loved one is struggling with opioid addiction, it is important to seek professional help.
 Opioid addiction is a serious medical condition that requires treatment by trained professionals.
 There are many opioid treatment programs available, and the best way to find one that meets your needs is to speak with your doctor or mental health professional.

 Opioid addiction is typically treated with a combination of medication and therapy.
 Medications used to treat opioid addiction include:

 This medication helps to reduce cravings and withdrawal symptoms associated with opioid addiction.

 This medication blocks the effects of opioids, making it less likely that you will experience a relapse.

 Therapy is an important part of opioid addiction treatment, and can help you to identify the underlying causes of your addiction and develop healthy coping mechanisms.
-Opioid treatment programs typically offer both individual psychotherapy and group therapy.
+An opioid treatment program typically offers both individual psychotherapy and group therapy.

 If you or someone you know is struggling with opioid addiction, please seek help from a qualified treatment provider.
 Opioid addiction is a serious condition that requires professional treatment.
 There are many resources available to help you find the treatment you need.

-LUNA Recovery Services is a premier opioid addiction treatment provider in Texas.
-We offer a comprehensive treatment program that includes detox, individual and group therapy, and aftercare planning.
+Luna Recovery Services in Houston, TX, is a premier opioid addiction treatment provider in Texas.
+We offer comprehensive treatment programs including detox, individual and group therapy, and aftercare planning.
 Our goal is to help you achieve lasting sobriety.

 If you or someone you know is struggling with opioid addiction, please contact us today.
-We can help you get the treatment you need to overcome addiction and start living a sober, healthy life.
+We can help you get the treatment you need to break the addiction cycle and start living a sober, healthy life.